 What Professors Should Know About Saving For Retirement

-College professors should know three things about saving for retirement.2
+In my opinion, being a professor for over 20 years, college professors should know three things about saving for retirement.2

 Short of a public pension, the most common option for professors to save for retirement is through a 403(b) plan.
 The 403(b) is similar to 401(k) that workers in the private sector use to save for retirement.
 Contributions are automatically deducted pre-tax from the professors' take-home pay, and their money grows tax-deferred until it's withdrawn in retirement.
-The 457(b) plan and is another defined contribution plan offered to state university employees.
+The 457(b) plan is another defined contribution plan offered to state university employees.

-Professors need to more actively engage in their retirement savings strategy.
-For a profession that prides itself on learning, more should be done to be aware of the important choices that you can make for a successful retirement.
-It is strongly recommended to talk to a financial planner to help guide you on this important path.
+Professors need to engage more actively in their retirement savings strategy.
+More should be done for a profession that prides itself on learning to be aware of the essential choices you can make for a successful retirement.
+Reach out to me on the contact page below, and I can guide you on how to save for retirement.

 *This content is developed from sources believed to be providing accurate information.
-The information provided is not written or intended as tax or legal advice and may not be relied on for purposes of avoiding any Federal tax penalties.
+The information provided is not written or intended as tax or legal advice and may not be relied on to avoid any Federal tax penalties.
 Individuals are encouraged to seek advice from their own tax or legal counsel.
 Individuals involved in the estate planning process should work with an estate planning team, including their own personal legal or tax counsel.
 Neither the information presented nor any opinion expressed constitutes a representation by us of a specific investment or the purchase or sale of any securities.
 Asset allocation and diversification do not ensure a profit or protect against loss in declining markets.